 This is a common option many people take when inheriting property.
 It’s a great option for many because of the potential cash flow it can generate.
 However, the big question you’ll need to answer is whether you want to become a landlord.

 Sometimes, people have a romantic notion of owning and receiving income from real estate, but being a landlord takes work, and some people who inherit property might find they aren’t up to the task.
-Prepare to ask yourself these questions:
+Ask yourself these questions:

 Sometimes, inherited property gets used as a secondary or vacation home.
 The location may not be ideal for you to make the inherited home into your primary home, but it might work as a vacation home.